wtsi-ic/wtsi-software-policy/POLICY.md

 GRL.
-Permission in the form of an email from the Ti.Com secretary would suffice as written permission for the purposes of this policy, although it is also possible to request a signed letter from the Chief Operating Office if that is required (e.g. for a third-party organisation's records).
+Permission in the form of an email from the Ti.Com secretary would suffice as written permission for the purposes of this policy, although it is also possible to request a signed letter from the Chief Operating Officer if that is required (e.g. for a third-party organisation's records).

 # <a name="impnotes"></a>Implementation notes